ScienceCluster (incl. ScienceApps)

 If your group already has a Science IT Computing Services agreement in place:

-• Contact your supervisor to learn who is the technical contact within your group
+- Contact your supervisor to learn who is the project manager within your group

-• The technial contact will then initiate your access
+- The project manager will then initiate your access

 If your group is starting to use Science IT Computing services: